Snowflake-Labs/sfquickstarts/site/sfguides/src/build_collaborative_filtering_recommender_system_with_relationalai_and_snowflake/build_collaborative_filtering_recommender_system_with_relationalai_and_snowflake.md

 -- In your account, create a role specific for accessing the app CREATE ROLE rai_user;

 -- Link the app's user role to the created role.
-Note that you can create more fine-grained roles at a later point.
+-- Note that you can create more fine-grained roles later.
 GRANT APPLICATION ROLE relationalai.all_admin TO ROLE rai_user;

 -- Allow the role to see engine compute pools.
-This is needed for the RAI Python library to manage engines.
+-- This is needed for the RAI Python library to manage engines.
 GRANT MONITOR ON COMPUTE POOL rai_engine_pool_s TO ROLE rai_user;
 GRANT MONITOR ON COMPUTE POOL rai_engine_pool_m TO ROLE rai_user;
 ```